rodoshi16/techto/README.md

 # Tangi x Tangerine

 A mobile-first prototype of the Tangerine banking experience with an embedded AI financial companion (**Tangi**).
 Tangi monitors account activity, surfaces ranked insights before the user asks, and can execute bounded actions (e.g. internal transfers) through tool use—not a passive Q&A chatbot.
-Check it out here: techto.vercel.app
+Check it out here: https://techto-xs3c.vercel.app/

 > **Positioning:** Tangerine already holds the data.
 Tangi is the proactive layer that interprets it, warns early, and helps users act in conversation.